txei/txei/README.md

 etc.  All the normal procedures for managing ballot boxes and manually counting ballots must be applied, and this includes allowing poll watchers to observe the process.

+### Active Attacks: Covert channels

+Here we cover active attacks on:

+ - on ballot scanners to report running totals live to bad actors

+Such covert channels can be very hard to detect.
+But we can prevent them only by ensuring that ballot scanners have no communications devices -- no WiFi, no Bluetooth, no Ethernet, no speakers, no infrared LEDs, nothing that could be used to communicate live.

+Depriving ballot scanners of communications devices will require the use of a USB flash drive for loading ballots and software, and will require a serial for administration.

+[TBD: Expand on this.]

+### Active Attacks: Violating Ballot Secrecy

+Here we cover active attacks on:

+ - on ballot scanners to violate ballot secrecy

+The receipts printed by the ballot scanners should have only a "quote" made by a TPM's `TPM2_Quote()` function.
+TPM quotes have a specific form, and the PCR(s) that is(are) used to track the committed running totals blockchain will be verifiable as part of the blockchain at the end.
+If the blockchains fail to match at the end then voters who fear retribution for how they voted can destroy their receipts.

+[Can we do better?]

 ## Passive Attacks